whaynes/STCW23/jekyll/assessments/Common/FF-4SF.md

 ### Condition

-{{ "As part of a fire team, given conditions simulating a smoldering fire on board a vessel." | markdownify }}
+As part of a fire team, given conditions simulating a smoldering fire on board a vessel.

 ### Performance requirement